 Condiments are sneaky sources of sodium.
 They can pack a salty punch in just a few teaspoons.
 And buffalo sauce is one of the saltiest you can imagine.
-A restaurant-sized container (think a side of sauce at your favorite chicken place) could contain as much as half a day’s worth of sodium, if not more!
+For example, a restaurant-sized container (think a side of sauce at your favorite chicken place) could contain as much as half a day’s worth of sodium, if not more!

 That’s the bad news.
 The good news is that it is super easy to cook up low sodium buffalo sauce at home.
-Not only will you save hundreds of milligrams of sodium, but you’ll be able to customize the flavor to your liking.
+As a result, you will save hundreds of milligrams of sodium and you can customize the flavor to your liking.

 This recipe makes about seven tablespoons of low salt buffalo sauce.
 The entire batch has just 225 mg of sodium if you follow the recipe exactly.
 If you use a different brand of tabasco sauce, your final sodium count might differ.
 Let’s see how this recipe stacks up compared to popular store-bought brands…